Grow-with-Open-Source/Notebook/CONTRIBUTING.md

 > - If your post is using images and you have set the `img_path`, then you can directly access the images just by using their name.
 > - The `image` attribute will act as the page cover or thumbnail for your post.
 It's up to you to add a page-cover or not.

-These are the important instructions and guidelines you need to follow for creating a successful post without any issue.
+These are important instructions and guidelines you need to follow to create a successful post without any issues.

 ### Contributing